swthemathwiz/wyse-5070-ethernet-adapter/README.md

    have 3 DPs) you can easily use one screw on the lower side and a hex nut on the inside.
 With the **winyao**, which has a low-profile ethernet jack, I was able to put two M3x6mm thin (*wafer*) head machine screws from the bottom up with hex nuts inside the adapter.
+I reused the the manufacturer's screws for the **youyeetoo**.

 3. Install the cable connecting the daughter board to the M.2 card (before putting the adapter into the 5070).